Life Insurance with Coccidioidomycosis (Valley Fever).

 - Unexplained rashes upon the upper body or legs,

-Coccidioidomycosis is “treatable” for those experiencing “severe” symptoms from their infection however in cases where treatment is necessary it will usually take 3 to 6 months of antifungal medications such as Fluconazole in order to make a full recovery.
+Coccidioidomycosis is “treatable” for those experiencing “severe” symptoms from their infection; however, in cases where treatment is necessary, it will usually take 3 to 6 months of antifungal medications such as Fluconazole to make a full recovery.
 In cases like these, what will concern a life insurance company the most will be the potential for “nodules” or “cavities” to appear that can take up to two years to become fully resolved.

 This is why…

-Most life insurance companies are going to take an interest in someone who has been diagnosed with Coccidioidomycosis and why they’re likely to ask a series of medical questions prior to making any kind of decision about an individual’s life insurance application.
+Most of the best life insurance companies are going to take an interest in someone who has been diagnosed with Coccidioidomycosis and why they’re likely to ask a series of medical questions prior to making any kind of decision about an individual’s life insurance application.